Darnell-Cookman School’s ‘Teacher of the Year’ charged with child abuse

 A school safety officer responded to the school’s guidance office, the report states, where the officer was told that a teacher, identified as Caroline Lee, 60, injured a student.

-According to the report, a JSO officer reviewed video footage of Lee’s activity during the morning hours.
+According to the police report, a JSO officer reviewed video footage of Lee’s activity during the morning hours.
 It notes at 8:21 a.m., Lee was seen leaving her classroom via the back door, walking toward the hall leading to another classroom where the student was in class.

 The report notes that just over a minute later, Lee is seen walking ahead of the student “at an aggressive pace,” back to her classroom.
 Both enter via the back door.